-A stepparent adoption is initiated when an adult files a petition in the county which they reside to adopt the child of their spouse or domestic partner.
+A stepparent adoption is initiated when an adult files a petition with the Superior Court in the county in which they reside to adopt the child of their spouse or domestic partner.
 Once the stepparent adoption is final, the adoptive parent has all the legal rights and responsibilities of a parent-child relationship.
-That new parent-child relationship is permanent and is exactly the same as that of a birth family.
+That new parent-child relationship is permanent and is the same as that of a birth family.

 Why is the Probation Department Involved in a Stepparent Adoption?